-Actual Power Costs at Both Prairie State and the Combined Hydro Project Are Much Higher Than Promised Power Costs, at a Time When Market Prices Are Declining
+Actual Power Costs Are Much Higher Than Promised Power Costs, at Time When Market Prices Are Declining

 For many years, AMP served as a broker for power supply deals for its municipal utility members and did not own any generation assets.
 That changed when AMP decided in the mid-2000s to start building its own power plants, financed by multibillion bond deals backed by long-term "take-or-pay" contracts with its members.